ntclark/PostScript/Readme.md

-If they had the balls to really go into their system at the code and architecture level and actually <b>see</b> what's ultimately being produced - to actually USE a debugger - then maybe they'd realize what I'm trying to say and then I'd be happy that maybe I can make some progress in my passion - that of finally doing something to make the actual writing of software (don't get me going on the use of the term "programmer") the disciplined engineering endeavor that it should have been from the beginning, but currently is not.
+If they had the balls to really go into their system at the code and architecture level and actually <b>see</b> what's ultimately being produced - to actually USE a debugger - then maybe they'd realize what I'm trying to say and then I'd be happy that maybe I can make some progress in my passion - that of finally doing something to make the actual writing of software (don't get me going on the use of the term "programming") the disciplined engineering endeavor that it should have been from the beginning, but currently is not.

-Then, and perhaps only then - <i>maybe</i> all those high-fallutin' software processes might actually work, at least they might have a foundation to actually stand upon.
+Then, and perhaps only then - <i>maybe</i> some of those high-fallutin' software processes might actually work, at least they might have a foundation to actually stand upon.
 Until then, however, everyone is literally barking up the wrong tree, and simply dancing around the problem looking like a bunch of fools.

 ### To whit...

 I worked for 8 years on the single most important system the US Federal Highway Administration uses to estimate it's bi-annual budgets.

-That system had the most insane massive software bug that I, for years, tried to point out to the people ostensibly accountable to the government, and was ignored over and over again.
-Why fix it if it's bringing in all this money right?
-I tried to explain that bug to another individual who hosted the system and described using the debugger to discover this bug, at which point he said, "What's the debugger" - this after being, for at least
+That system had the most insane massive software bug which I, for years, tried to point out to those ostensibly accountable to the government.
+I was ignored over and over again for years, "Why fix it if it's bringing in all this money right?"
+I tried to explain that bug to an individual who hosted the system and described using the debugger to discover the bug, at which point he said, "What's the debugger" - this after being, for at least
 10 years, the person with the ultimate responsibility of the system.

 This bug, impacting results in the trillions of dollars, yes, trillions with a T, first came to light when some moron manager - with a PhD in computer science, no less, directed the "programmer peon" that "Everywhere the variable ____ appears, make that a call to ____ instead".

-That caused a bug to be in that system for years, either because "programmer peon" could not have thought it through before implementing it, or didn't care, or the manager moron had no clue how software works ( a given ), or all three.
-I came upon the system professionally and found this bug within three days.
+That caused a bug to be in that system for years, either because "programmer peon" did not have the technical acumen (typical) to think it through, or didn't care, or the manager moron had no clue how software works ( a given in this case ), or all three.
+When I came upon the system I found this bug within three days.

+The commonality of situations as in the above real life example is a major factor in the growth of my absolute passion for software quality.
-The above real life example drives one of the reasons I have an absolute passion for software quality, that there can be severe ramifications to a) inattention to every last detail in software development, and b) the real cost of un-informed, un-caring, un-educated (or over-educated) muckety mucks who can't possibly think beyond the top-level of system/software tools (i.e., can read any white paper and think they know something when they actually know nothing because white papers say nothing).
+Over the years I have found that there can be severe ramifications of poorly built software due to a) inattention to every last detail in software development, and b) the real cost of un-informed, un-caring, un-educated (or over-educated) muckety mucks who can't possibly think beyond the top-level of system/software tools.
+These are the people who can read any white paper and think they know everything when they actually know nothing because white papers say nothing.

-With all of my being, I truly believe that the promise of software technology would be much further ahead if only the industry had demanded precision and cleanliness akin to that of, say, engineering drafting and blueprints at the getgo.
+With all of my being, I truly believe that the promise of software technology would be much further ahead if only the industry had demanded precision and cleanliness akin to that of, say, engineering drafting and architectural blueprinting at the getgo.

 # How it should be